nicm42/nicm42/README.md

 - 🔭 I’m currently working on the Click the Shape in Svelte
 - 🌱 I’m currently learning Drupal and Svelte
-- ⚡ I’m currently satisfying my curiosity about Lua/Love2D
+- ⚡ I’m currently satisfying my curiosity about C#

 ---